brikis98/terratest/docs/README.md

 # Deployment

-GitHub Pages automatically rebuilds the website from the `/docs` folder whenever you commit and push to the `master` branch.
+GitHub Pages automatically rebuilds the website from the `/docs` folder whenever you commit and push changes to the `master` branch.

 # Working with the documentation